-As we will see below, the identification of bullets largely depends on the type of projectile, the type of manufacture, the condition, and, most importantly, the inner surface of the barrel.
+Therefore, the identification of bullets largely depends on the type of projectile, the type of manufacture, the condition and, most importantly, the inner surface of the barrel.

-Ballistic examination of projectiles fired from firearms and their possibility of identification
+Ballistic Examination of Projectiles Fired from Firearms and their Possibility of Identification

 The inner surface of the barrel of a gun leaves its marks on a bullet passing through it.
 These markings are peculiar to each gun.
 Hence, if one bullet found at the scene of a crime and another test-fired from a suspect's gun show the same markings, the suspect's gun is linked to the crime.
-Because these inner surface striations are so important for bullet comparison, it is important to know why and how they originate (Saferstein, 2020).
+These inner surface striations are important for bullet comparison, and it is significant to know why and how they originate (Saferstein, 2020).

 Firearm identification techniques were first used in 1907 when members of the Frankfurt Arsenal were asked to determine which weapon was fired during a riot in Brownsville, Texas.
-Using enlarged photographs of the needle traces on the cartridge cases removed from the scene, they were able to determine which of the four guns they fired from, but by that time the technology was not yet sophisticated to identify bullets (Sedlacek, 2012).
-But, as Brian Hardy points out, it will never be known, when the gun was first identified and when it was first noticed that the bullets fired from the gun had a certain number of equally spaced fields, tilted and directed at the same angle (Heard, 2013).
+Using enlarged photographs of the needle traces on the cartridge cases removed from the scene, they were able to determine which of the four guns they fired from.
+However, the technology was not yet sophisticated to identify bullet at that time (Sedlacek, 2012).
+According to Brian Hardy, it will be difficult to know when the gun was first identified.
+The bullets fired from the gun also had a certain number of equally spaced fields that was tilted and directed at the same angle (Heard, 2013).

 The gun barrel is produced from a solid bar of steel that has been hollowed out by drilling.
-The microscopic drill marks left on the barrel's inner surface are randomly irregular and in themselves impart uniqueness to each barrel.
+The microscopic drill marks left on the barrel's inner surface are randomly irregular and impart a uniqueness to each barrel.
 However, the manufacture of a barrel requires the additional step of shaping its inner surface with spiral grooves, a step known as rifling.
 The surfaces of the original bore remaining between the grooves are called lands.
-As a fired bullet travels through a barrel, it engages the rifling grooves; these grooves then guide the bullet through the barrel, giving it a rapid spin.
-This is done because a spinning bullet does not tumble end over end on leaving the barrel, but remains instead on a true and accurate course (Saferstein, 2020).
+As a fired bullet travels through a barrel, it engages the rifling grooves.
+These grooves then guide the bullet through the barrel, giving it a rapid spin.
+This is done because a spinning bullet does not tumble end over end on leaving the barrel, but remains on a true and accurate course (Saferstein, 2020).

-When firing from a firearm, traces, of land on the inner surface of the barrel, remain on the lead part of the bullet.
-These studies contain information on the number and height and width of the fields (Bertovsky, 2018, trans.).
-The author here focuses on general signs, which can only be used for group identification.
+When firing from a firearm, traces of lands on the inner surface of the barrel remain on the lead part of the bullet.
+These studies contain information on the number, height, and width of the fields (Bertovsky, 2018,).
+The focus here is on general signs, which can only be used for group identification.

 Richard Safferstein rightly points out that bullets should be identified only on the basis of general and private marks.
-General marks are caliber, a number of fields, direction, and private (individual) marks including microrelief in lands and grooves (Saferstein, 2018).
+General marks are caliber, number of fields, and direction, while private (individual) marks include micro-relief in lands and groove (Saferstein, 2018).